• Skip to primary navigation

 • For the meatballs, start by preheat the oven to 375°

 • Mince the onion and garlic.
 Then add all of the meatball ingredients to a large mixing bowl.
-Mix together the ingredients until well combined.
+Mix together the ingredients until well combined, but don't overmix.

 • Line a baking sheet with tin foil (makes clean up much easier!)
 Using a small ice cream scoop, form the meatballs and place on the cookie sheet.
 You should get about 40 meatballs.